Carl's Railway: Route

 The Carl's railway branched off the main Kassel–Warburg line at the northern end of Hümme station.
-The 16.5 kilometre-long branch line was a single-track line in contrast to the main line.
-Its maximum grade was 1:100, its sharpest curve had a radius of 201 metres.
+The 16.5 km branch line was a single-track line in contrast to the main line.
+Its maximum grade was 1:100, its sharpest curve had a radius of 201 m.
 The line ran above the right (eastern) bank of the Diemel on the western slope of the Reinhardswald.
-Its major structures were the 202 metre-long Deisel Tunnel between Trendelburg and Wülmersen that passed through the Kesselberg mountain, thus avoiding the Diemel valley flood plain, and a triple-arched viaduct over the Holzape, one of the streams that starts in the Reinhardswald.
+Its major structures were the 202 m Deisel Tunnel between Trendelburg and Wülmersen that passed through the Kesselberg mountain, thus avoiding the Diemel valley flood plain, and a triple-arched viaduct over the Holzape, one of the streams that starts in the Reinhardswald.
 Stations were opened at Trendelburg (population of 1,014 at the opening of the line) and Helmarshausen (1,207) and Carlshafen (1,652 in the inner town).
 The line ran parallel to the Diemel through Karlshafen to the Weser port.
 The right-angled turn between the approach line and the Weser quay was overcome by two turntables.

 Operations

 Initially there were only two pairs of trains a day on the line.
 From 1 August 1848, there were three pairs of trains a day for two years.
 The journey between Hümme and Karlshafen took between 35 and 40 minutes.
 In 1851 the Kingdom of Hanover joined the German Customs Union, so the port of Hann.
 Münden, which was closer to Kassel, came to be preferred for river transport.
 In parallel, river traffic on the upper Weser, which was strongly affected by changes in water levels, was significantly impacted by the opening of the Hanoverian Southern Railway in 1856 from Göttingen via Hann.
 Münden to Kassel.
-The cargo handled at the Weser quay in Karlshafen in 1863 was only 19,024 tonnes.
+The cargo handled at the Weser quay in Karlshafen in 1863 was only 19,024 t.

 In order to overcome the decline in traffic, an extension of the line from Karlshafen was discussed.
 Preliminary negotiations took place in 1864 with a British bank for financing this project, but were not completed.
 In 1866, following the Austro-Prussian War, the political situation changed fundamentally with the annexation of Kurhessen and Hanover by Prussia.